ahmedbhaila/magic-mirror/README.md

 1. Mausam - A RESTful weather service that pulls data from forecast.io
 2. Khabarnama - A RESTful news service that pulls data from NyTimes

-# Chowkidaar
+# Chowkidaar - API Gateway
 API Gateway is based on Netflix Zuul.
 The API Gateway also acts as a service aggregator and exposes a single endpoint for a front-end service.

-# Service Discovery
+# Matalashi - Service Discovery
-Service discovery is based on Netflix Eureka
+Matalashi is a service discovery based on Netflix Eureka